pokt-network/pocket/ibc/docs/README.md

 }
 ```

 If a node enables the IBC module, and is a validator, then the IBC module will automatically create an IBC host on startup.
 As the host defines the connections, channels and ports - which must stay persistent, the node should be a validator with little risk of suddenly closing any of these while open.
-As any tokens transferred over a connection/channel/port are unique to that combination they can only be returned over the same combination.
-If the channel is to close without warning then tokens will be unable to be returned to their source.
-It is for this reason that only validators are able to become IBC hosts.
+Any tokens transferred over a connection/channel/port are unique to that combination they can only be returned over the same combination.

+**If the channel is to close without warning then tokens will be unable to be returned to their source.
+It is for this reason that only validators are able to become IBC hosts.**

+_Note_: Connections, Channels and Ports in IBC are not the same as networking connections, channels and ports.
+They are stored in the chain state and are used by relayers to signify where each IBC packet should go when being relayed.
+When closing a channel the IBC host must submit to the state a `ChanCloseInit` IBC packet.
+If this happens without warning, the funds transferred on this channel will become unrecoverable.

 ## Components